Kajdep/colorbook-engine-clean/README.md

 ```
 Backups are stored in the `backups` directory unless another path is provided.

+### Rate Limiting
+The backend's request limits can be configured with two environment variables:

+- `RATE_LIMIT_POINTS` – maximum number of requests allowed
+- `RATE_LIMIT_DURATION` – time window in seconds

+Update these values in `.env` or your production configuration to tune API rate
+limits for your deployment.

 ## License

 This project is licensed under the [MIT License](LICENSE).